gianmaster/zoom-api-integration-nodejs/README.md

 To run this project successfuly you will need a mongoDB instance running, its URI have to be set on `src/config` as well.
 You can use either atlas or a local service of mongoDB.
 This is used just to log and take control over all the records we will be generating.

+**_NOTE:_** _To create users and meetings that belong to them, you must have a paid zoom account or ask for a developer account from zoom support; if you don't have any of them, you will only be able to create meetings for your zoom user_

 ### Last but not least

 This is a complement of other front-end repos I will add to show how to integrate this with the frameworks in the list bellow: